cicirello/user-statistician/README.md

 and default title on the user stats card.
 The default is `locale: en`, which is English.
 At the present time, this is the only supported locale, but we anticipate introducing support for additional languages.
+If an unsupported locale is passed, then the action will use the default of "en".

 If you are interested in contributing a new locale, only the [src/StatLabels.py](src/StatLabels.py) file must be updated.